omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 ## Brief Proposal:
 A healthcare-related humanitarian project for three groups of people:
-* who need healthcare treatment,
+* who need healthcare treatment (patients),
 * who provide healthcare-related services (doctors),
-* who can provide an appropriate help to get healthcare treatment (philanthropists).
+* who can provide appropriate help to get healthcare treatment (sponsors).
 The application creates a connection between people who cannot afford health insurance and healthcare providers like doctors and physicians.
-In addition, philanthropists can donate money to help with external costs associated with treatments.
+In addition, sponsors can donate money to help with external costs associated with treatments.

 ## Stack: MVC